Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 HOW TO GIVE A COMPLEX EXAMPLE

-Unlike with simple examples, complex examples allow no choice about the sentence where the class member is named: it must be different from the sentence giving the name of the class, as in (a) above.
-We may use for example, but we do not have to: for instance is another possibility, or we may not use any example words at all.
-In research that I conducted in 19851, I found that around 30% of exemplifications had no example words.
+Unlike simple examples, complex examples do not allow much choice about the sentence where the class member is named: it is usually different from the sentence naming the class, as in (a) above.
+Often this new sentence is introduced with example-showing words, but not always: in research that I conducted in 19851, I found that around 30% of new-sentence exemplification had no example-showing language.
 In such cases, the meaning of exemplification is understandable just from the positioning of the example sentence after the one containing the class name.
-The ability of sentence positioning to communicate meanings like exemplification is discussed in more detail in my post on sentence links.
+The ability of sentence positioning to communicate meanings like exemplification is discussed in more detail in the post 18.
+Relations Between Sentences.

 COMMON ERRORS IN COMPLEX EXAMPLE-GIVING